-3.1 Growing Dipole Amplitudes
+3.1 Growing dipole amplitudes

 As a probe of the EW quark dipoles, we focus on diboson processes that are sensitive to the contact interaction induced by these operators.
 In Vh production in particular, where usually the effect of EW dipoles is neglected by invoking MFV, their contact interactions lead to strong energy growth and hence could be well probed.
-The same dipole operators also generate growing amplitudes for the Drell-Yan process but with a milder growth since there remains a tree-level propagator and a suppression by the center of mass energy \sqrt{s} [94], unlike that of 4-fermion operators which are stringently bounded.
-As it will be shown in Sec.
-5, models that realize our flavor-aligned scenario also generate 4-fermion operators at the tree level so that EFT analyses ought to consider such a class of operators from the beginning.
-The flavor-aligned ansatz would at most justify an analysis with diagonal but non-universal WCs [95].
-(As we argued above, some operators also need not communicate with the new aligned spurions.)
-This justifies looking at Vh production as a representative example of how the flavor-aligned scenario impacts phenomenological analyses, even when the most stringent bounds on the models that realize it come from somewhere else.
-We dedicate the rest of this section to studying the effects of non-universal flavor-diagonal EW quark dipole operators on Vh production at hadron colliders.
+The same dipole operators also generate growing amplitudes for the Drell-Yan process but with a milder growth since there remains a tree-level propagator and a suppression by the center of mass energy $\sqrt{s}$ [96], unlike that of 4-fermion operators which are stringently bounded.
+Generically, we expect those additional operators to be present, since the flavor-aligned ansatz does not restrict the kind of operator that should be included in a generic EFT analysis from the beginning.
+It would at most justify an analysis with diagonal but non-universal WCs [97].
+(As we argued above, all operators need not communicate with the new aligned spurions.)
+In section 5, we actually discuss explicit models realizing our flavor-aligned scenario at the level of the dipole operator, and it turns out that they also generate 4-fermion operators at one-loop level.
+Such additional operators might drive the most stringent bounds on the models that realize our flavor assumption.
+Nevertheless, we wish to study the effects of non-universal flavor-diagonal EW quark dipole operators on the phenomenology at hadron colliders, which justifies our focus on V h production as a representative example.
+We dedicate the rest of this section to this topic.

 Vh production is conveniently split into Wh and Zh production.
-Although both processes share many similarities, the second one is typically affected by more operators and one needs to consider 2 Z decay channels, $Z \to \ell^+ \ell^-$ and $Z \to \nu \bar{\nu}$, to obtain similar sensitivity as from Wh [96, 97].
-Zh production at hadron colliders is induced by quarks of the 3 different generations, with the $b\bar{b}$ contribution being relevant for SMEFT analyses already at LHC [98] and representing $\sim 5\%$ of the cross-section at FCC-hh [96].
+Although both processes share many similarities, the second one is typically affected by more operators and one needs to consider 2 Z decay channels, $Z \to \ell^+\ell^-$ and $Z \to \nu\bar{\nu}$ , to obtain similar sensitivity as from Wh [98, 99].
+Zh production at hadron colliders is induced by quarks of the 3 different generations, with the $b\bar{b}$ contribution being relevant for SMEFT analyses already at LHC [100] and representing $\sim 5\%$ of the cross-section at FCC-hh [98].
 On the other hand, Wh can be produced only by quarks of the first 2 generations.
 This makes it more suitable to probe the hierarchy between light and heavy quark dipole operators since it can be used to measure the former without contamination of the latter.
-Heavy quark dipole operators, such as c{uW}^{33} , can be independently constrained in top-quark processes [99, 100].
+Heavy quark dipole operators, such as $c{uW}^{33}$ , can be independently constrained in top-quark processes [101, 102].
 Thus, we study only the effects of EW dipoles on Wh production.

-The operators \mathcal{O}{uW} and \mathcal{O}{dW} generate contact interactions between the quarks, the W, and Higgs bosons.
+The operators $\mathcal{O}{uW}$ and $\mathcal{O}{dW}$ generate contact interactions between the quarks, the W, and Higgs bosons.
 This leads to a quadratic growth with energy in the amplitude for hadronic Wh production.
+More precisely, the part of the dipole operators that generate the contact term follows the general structure,